viproma/coral-super/README.md

 The following variables may be defined on the CMake command line, by using options on the form `-DVAR=value`.

-  * `DSB_GIT_REPOSITORY`: The Git repository to use for DSB.
-If you intend to participate in DSB development, this should probably be your own fork of the main repository.
+  * `CORAL_GIT_REPOSITORY`: The Git repository to use for Coral.
+If you intend to participate in Coral development, this should probably be your own fork of the main repository.
 If not specified, this will point to the main repository.

-  * `DSB_GIT_TAG`: Which branch, tag or commit ID to check out from the DSB repository.
+  * `CORAL_GIT_TAG`: Which branch, tag or commit ID to check out from the Coral repository.
 By default, this is `master`.

   * `DOWNLOAD_BOOST`: Whether pre-built Boost libraries should be downloaded